backes/javaslicer/README.txt

 Create a trace file:
 > java -javaagent:assembly/tracer.jar=tracefile:test.trace -jar evaluation/dacapo-2006-10-MR2.jar -s small pmd

-Then you can just view the complete trace, if you want so:
+Then you can just view the complete trace, if you want so (warning: very large output!):
 > java -jar assembly/traceReader.jar test.trace

 Or you can run the dynamic slicer on it, and you should give the JVM some more memory: